knulli-cfw/knulli.org/docs/faqs.md

 ### Q: Where can I download the latest version?

 You will find the latest version of KNULLI on our [Releases page](https://github.com/knulli-cfw/distribution/releases/latest).
 Find the download for your device in the `Installation Package Downloads` section and follow the [Installation guide](../play/install) to install KNULLI on your device.
-If your device is not listed there, please be patient - there is no public release on KNULLI for your device available, yet.
+If your device is not listed there, please be patient - there is no public release of KNULLI for your device available, yet.

 ---

 ### Q: Which devices are supported?

 You will find a list of all currently supported devices in the `Installation Package Downloads` section of our [Releases page](https://github.com/knulli-cfw/distribution/releases/latest).
-If your device is not listed there, there is no public release on KNULLI for your device available, yet.
+If your device is not listed there, there is no public release of KNULLI for your device available, yet.

 ---